derdilla/blood-pressure-monitor-fl/README.md

 ### Android

+#### Play Store
+This app is available in the Google [Play Store](https://play.google.com/store/apps/details?id=com.derdilla.bloodPressureApp&hl=en-US&ah=OCOjPuu-d1n3CfovAYWnjcrk1d4).

+Please note that when switching from another installation source, you first need to uninstall the old app before you can get updates. **Making a manual backup is required to avoid data loss.**

 #### GitHub
 You can download and install the APK directly through the Releases page.
 Keep in mind that you have to regulary check for new versions manually.